Welcome new families!

 How Do I Declare My Swimmer For a Swim Meet?

 You must declare your swimmer’s attendance and desired events in advance of each weekly swim meet during the season.
-You can make these declarations each week on the Piranhas’ website, www.preservepiranhas.com.
+You can make these declarations each week through your account on Swimmingly Clubhouse.
 The deadline to declare will be at 12 noon the Wednesday prior to each Saturday’s swim meet.
 The team will generally send out a weekly email reminder for this.
 Remember, if you fail to declare on time for a meet, you will not be entered for that meet.

 What Should I Expect at a Swim Meet?